roobituk/Blaze/README.md

 current code-base and API.

 Important components in the Blaze repository:
+- Firmware		-- The embedded software running on Blaze
-- blaze-api/	-- the core libraries for working with Blaze
+- Hardware		-- Information relating to all Blaze hardware
-- docs/ 		-- contains datasheets and reference schematics for Blaze and Blaze IoT/IoT-X
-- tools/ 		-- contain tools and utilities for working with Blaze and Blaze IoT/IoT-X
+- Software		-- Software packages and utilities for Blaze
-- examples/ 	-- example projects and code